 A Leave of Absence will be approved for no less than 30 days.
-The US Department of Education requires that a student does not exceed a total of 180 days in any 12 month period for all Leaves of Absence taken/granted.
+A student will not be granted a LOA if the LOA, together with any additional LOA's previously granted, exceed a total of 180 calendar days in any 12-month period.